afwbkbc/glsmac/README.md

 }
 ```

 Replace the path to SMAC installation with your own path to the game.
+It's not required anymore because GLSMAC will show prompt asking where is your SMAC installation, on first launch.

+Alternatively, set working directory to that of your SMAC installation, it will work without `--smacpath` argument then.

+`currentDir` above is needed because GLSMAC will load scripts from `./GLSMAC_data` in runtime so you can tweak and change them and see changes reflected immediately after game restart.
+Portable builds have GLSMAC_data embedded, but if you are building GLSMAC manually they have to exist during compilation.

 Then you are done and can run the game in Visual Studio.

-`currentDir` above is required because GLSMAC will load scripts from `./GLSMAC_data` in runtime.

-Alternatively, set working directory to that of your SMAC installation (you'll need to copy `GLSMAC_data` directory there), it will work without `--smacpath` argument then.

 #### MinGW